“Hey Siri, what’s the weather today?”

 When learning a new modality of working, a new tech system, or a new habit, there are a variety of mistakes that can reduce the system’s effectiveness.

-Here are 4 common mistakes and how you can avoid them.
+Here are the most common mistakes and how to avoid them:

 1. Don’t Restart